szufix/mapel/index.rst

 Print the map of elections
 -----------------------------
-**print_2d** function is printing an 2d embedding of all the elections from a given experiment.
+**print_2d** function is printing a two dimensional embedding of all the elections from a given experiment.
 ::

     mapel.print_2d(name, winners=0, angle=0.)